““The wages of sin are death, but by the time taxes are taken out, it’s just sort of a tired feeling…”

 Meanwhile, Charybdis for our faithful collectors has been the open hostility of the Grover Norquist wing of the Republican Party that until very recently held sway, which has resulted in cuts to the IRS budget of more than 20% since 2010, even as its responsibilities have increased and its working environment has become more complex.
 The Republican repeal of the individual mandate in the Affordable Care Act, which the agency was saddled with enforcing (without additional funding to do so) promised to provide some relief, but the complexities of the Republican tax cut of 2017, especially with respect to pass-through income, appear to have pulled the football away just before the collectors got a chance to kick us for old times sake.
 Not to mention that, into this environment of fiscal climate change, the government shutdown dropped a blizzard of 5 million pieces of unsorted mail it’s estimated it will take the government 12-18 months to dig out from.

-Thanks to Lois Lerner (or, more accurately, grotesquely effective misrepresentations of what she did, by the dark money right) the agency can’t really go after anyone where there’s as much as the tax on a $11,400,000 estate‘s worth of potential politics involved (ahem, including bloggers); even a puny (by social media standards) tax rebellion organized in response would overwhelm its increasingly meager and stretched resources.
-Think a Democratic takeover a scosche less than two years from now, if it happens, is going to reverse this?
+Thanks to Lois Lerner (or, more accurately, grotesquely effective misrepresentations of what she did by the dark money right) the agency can’t really go after anyone where there’s as much as the tax on a $11,400,000 estate‘s worth of potential politics involved (ahem, including bloggers).
+Even a puny (by social media standards) tax rebellion organized in response would overwhelm its increasingly meager and stretched resources.
+Think a Democratic takeover is going to reverse this?
 Suuuuure, the Dems plan to stay in power by increasing the number of tax audits that fall on the heads of their supporters, big and small (ok, since it’s the Democrats, we’ll admit that’s not as improbable as it sounds, but…).

 So what is a beleaguered, but noble government agency (endorsed by Jesus Christ himself) endowed with unlimited powers–providing it can keep the power on–to do?
 Well, let’s go back to the beginning: our tax system is largely voluntary, and increasingly so.
 When someone gives you something they don’t really have to, what are you supposed to do?